 As a contracted CPS provider or DFPS worker who is a caregiver, what does this mean for me?

-Starting January 1, 2022, providers are required to register their caregivers in the Provider Portal and inform them of the training requirement that is due no later than January 31, 2022 at 11:59 p.m.
+Starting January 1, 2022, providers are required to register their caregivers in the Provider Portal and inform them of the training requirement that is due no later than 30 days from registration.

 Step 1: Register all caregivers that are actively providing care.
 All case workers and caregivers need to be entered into the Provider Portal with basic demographics, including legal first and last name and Social Security number.
 Please see the Portal Provider Job Aid for additional guidance.

-Once registered, caregivers must complete the required training: Recognizing and Reporting Sexual Abuse, Including Child-On-Child Sexual Abuse.
+Once registered, caregivers must complete the required training: Preventing and Recognizing Sexual Abuse and Victimization of Youth in Foster Care.
 Individuals must complete this training in the Caregiver Training Hub to be recognized as a caregiver and to provide direct care to a child or youth in state care.

-Step 2: Please inform appropriate staff and/or caregivers about this upcoming change, and that they need to be prepared to meet the training requirement no later than January 31, 2022 at 11:59 p.m.
+Step 2: Please inform appropriate staff and/or caregivers about this upcoming change, and that they need to be prepared to meet the training requirement no later than 30 days from Provider Portal registration.

 Ways to be proactive: